Phileosopher/commonplace/politics-leftism.md

+# What leftism is

-Across history, the few strong have *always* ruled the many weak.
+Across history, the minority strong have *always* ruled the majority weak.
 [Human nature](humanity-universals.md) dictates that we will [choose](decisions.md) to follow people more [powerful](power.md) than us.

+Rightism isn't an abstracted ideal, but leftism is.
+There are two reasons for this:

+1. All right-wing thinking fits easily into existing [religions](religion.md) and [conservatism](politics-conservativeliberal.md).
+2. Left-wing thinking requires a secular viewpoint to carry it out.

 While leftism started with some ideas from intellectuals like Plato and Thomas More, Karl Marx emphasized the idea that people would live in coexistence with each other if everyone were to abolish [private property](people-boundaries.md), and the Progressive Movement starting in the 1890s brought many new ideas about human nature against established centuries-old beliefs.

-Rightism isn't an ideal, but leftism is.
-Most of it comes through how all right-wing thinking fits easily into existing [religions](religion.md) and [conservative social structures](politics-conservativeliberal.md).
+In practice, though, leftism *always* has the same mechanism:

+1. Establish a powerful minority as a [capitalizing](economics.md) force.
+Historically it was the [wealthy](classes.md), but it can just as much represent along [gender](gender.md), sexual orientation, racial, [educational](education.md), [health](body-4_health.md), [family structure](family.md), or anything else.
+2. Blame many of the current issues on the excessive ownership by that powerful minority.
+3. Make political moves to take away that minority's elevated status and give it to the oppressed majority.
+4. If the minority opposes the action, incite the majority to suppress and [persecute](hardship-persecution.md) them.

 ## Public goods